Online management of assessment

 What if a student can't meet their deadline?

 Coursework submitted within one working day (24 hours) of the deadline date and time without an authorised extension will receive a mark capped at the minimum pass mark.
 Coursework submitted beyond that time without an authorised extension will not be classed as a valid attempt and will receive a zero mark.
 The assessment task will be referred (if at first submission) or failed (if at referral submission).

-If students have a general problem with prioritising, or working under pressure, Study Support can help them to develop practical ways of managing their time and workload.
+If they have a general problem with prioritising, or working under pressure, Study Support can help them to develop practical ways of managing their time and workload.

 Guidance for students when submitting work online